 5. An AC refrigerant leak causes elevated electric bills

 With poor cooling, you’re probably turning down the thermostat and causing the system to run longer.
 That uses more electricity.
 Review your utility bill for inconsistent usage levels especially when compared to the same timeframe last year.

 What’s next?
 Getting a refill is not the answer

 You may be tempted to just ask an AC professional to come in and add refrigerant to your system.
 This is not the proper solution for a refrigerant leak and beware of any HVAC company that takes this cutting-corners approach.

 Adding refrigerant could cost you money in the long run because the refrigerant, which is escalating in price, will leak out again and have to be refilled; plus you could see a major expensive repair or replacement if the leak is not addressed.

 Learn more: AC Troubleshooting: Refrigerant Leak

 Some people might try to use a sealant as a stopgap measure for a small AC refrigerant leak, however, sealant quick-fixes are just that.
 This temporary solution could end up doing more harm than good because sealants sometimes cause blockages, which can cause more damage to your system.

-You should not jump to the conclusion that you have an AC refrigerant leak solely based on a lack of cool air blowing from your vents or your space not being cooled as efficiently as in the past.
+Don’t jump to the conclusion that you have a refrigerant leak solely based on a lack of cool air blowing from your vents or your space not being cooled as efficiently as in the past.
 These symptoms can be caused by a number of factors and not just an AC refrigerant leak.
 It could be something as simple and inexpensive as replacing clogged filters.

-It is advisable to call in a reputable HVAC service company, such as Arista Air, to inspect your system for an AC refrigerant leak.
-Arista Air has the equipment to detect leaks rapidly, which means less expense to their clients.
-If your system only has a couple of small leaks, AC refrigerant leak repair is a common course of action.
+It’s smart to call in a reputable HVAC service company, such as Arista Air, to inspect your system for an AC refrigerant leak.
+Arista has the equipment to detect leaks rapidly, which means less expense.